This is what I’m arguing against, and it’s not hard.

 The next one needs two back-to-back screenshots:

 Again, not new.
-Administrations choose to enforce some laws and choose to de-prioritize the enforcement of other laws, a choice the Obama administration made explicit in 2012 with the unilateral implementation of Deferred Action for Childhood Entry:
+Administrations choose to enforce some laws and choose to de-prioritize the enforcement of other laws, a choice the Obama administration made explicit in 2012 with the unilateral implementation of Deferred Action for Childhood Arrival:

 Congress didn’t change the law; Barack Obama just decided to stop enforcing part of it.
 Clear evidence that Trump’s decision not to enforce the TikTok ban represents an unprecedented transition to dictatorship and the brand new disregard of Congress and its laws, right?